 In addition to all the improvements, you also get the ability to tweak the experience and control a lot of things including the transparency in Deepin 20.

-Here you get personalized notification management that is you can tweak or control the notifications and the alerts for each application to avoid unnecessary distractions and pretty handy when you want specific apps will notify you.
+Here you get personalized notification management that you can tweak or control the notifications and the alerts for each application to avoid unnecessary distractions and pretty handy when you want specific apps will notify you.

 The desktop has two modes, a fashion mode which looks like MacOS.
-And an efficient mode which looks like the good old windows 7, but with more glitter.
+And an efficient mode that looks like the good old windows 7, but with more glitter.
 The application launcher has two modes.
 A fullscreen one, and a better one with more details.

 Although the side panel is packed up with too many things in one place and make it crowded, along with quick setting and notifications all other system setting is placed in this panel and making it plenty in one place.
 Especially in the application menu, It feels a bit crowded with items too close together and bad fonts.

-The inclusion of a bunch of nice wallpapers, themes, icons, fonts are to class and can be easily compared with other Linux distros.
+The inclusion of a bunch of nice wallpapers, themes, icons, and fonts are to class and can be easily compared with other Linux distros.

 To sum things up, in the looks department, Deepin shines with some shortcomings here and there, which you won’t even notice on smaller screens like laptops.
-The layout is the really good and special focus has been given to make the desktop feel premium.
+The layout is the really good and special focus has been given to making the desktop feel premium.